3 Types of Product Managers: Builders, Tuners, Innovators

 Innovators absolutely love being on the bleeding edge of bringing new solutions to market that the world has never seen before.
 They love going from 0 to 1, from whiteboard to launched product offering, and not waiting to see what the future holds, but instead inventing it themselves.

-The classic examples of folks that are innovators are Amazon’s initial AWS team, Apple’s initial iWatch team, the founding stage of Airbnb, Dropbox, and so many other successful and unsuccessful startups.
+Examples of PMs in innovator roles are Amazon’s initial AWS team, Apple’s initial iWatch team, the founding stage of Airbnb, and so many other successful and unsuccessful startups.
+It's also the role I'm currently playing at Notejoy.

 A Few Words of Advice